yeonuk44/yeonuk44.github.io/_posts/2023-11-16-automated-crypto-trading-bot-1.markdown

 <!-- outline-start -->

-### This is an article about "Implementing an automated cryptocurrency trading bot (series)".
+### This is an article about "Implementing an automated cryptocurrency trading bot 1(series)".

 Nowadays, the value of cryptocurrencies is steadily increasing.